liangglhf/scHilda/README.md

 ### **4\.
 LLM API Key Configuration**

-Place your API key in the corresponding file of 'APIs/' directory.
+Create a directory named APIs in the project root and place your API key files within this directory.

 Set 'APIs/model\_api\_key.yaml' as: